Luis Muñoz Marín International Airport

-Handling 93% of passenger flow and 90% of air cargo into Puerto Rico, Luis Muñoz Marín International Airport is the 39th busiest airport by passenger enplanement, 38th by total passenger traffic, 24th by international passenger traffic, and 23rd by cargo throughput in the United States and its territories.
+Handling 93% of passenger flow and 90% of air cargo into Puerto Rico, SJU is the 39th busiest airport by passenger enplanement, 38th by total passenger traffic, 24th by international passenger traffic, and 23rd by cargo throughput in the United States and its territories.
 It is also the 46th busiest airport in North America and the 15th busiest airport in Latin America by total passenger traffic.

-The airport is owned by the Puerto Rico Ports Authority and managed by Aerostar Airport Holdings, a public–private partnership operating the airport for 40 years, beginning in 2013.
-SJU was the second international airport to be privatized in the United States and its territories, and, as of 2025, it is the only currently privatized airport in the country.
+SJU is owned by the Puerto Rico Ports Authority and managed by Aerostar Airport Holdings, a public–private partnership operating the airport for 40 years, beginning in 2013.
+It was the second international airport to be privatized in the United States and its territories, and, as of 2025, it is the only currently privatized airport in the country.